pyta-uoft/website/README.md

    The repository has been set up to ignore `gen` already, so you won't accidentally commit the generated files.
 3. In the command line, run
-   `pandoc -o gen/index.html -s --template=pyta_template.html --highlight-style=zenburn index.md`.
+   `pandoc -o gen/index.html -s --template=pyta_template.html --highlight-style=zenburn -V root=../ index.md`.

 After this, you should be able to open `gen/index.html` and see the demo webpage.